 - communicate their decision by any possible means, including talking, using sign language, or through simple muscle movements such as blinking an eye or squeezing a hand

-If the concern is urgent, contact Northamptonshire County Council Customer Service Centre on 0300 126 1000, option 2.
+If the concern is urgent, contact Northamptonshire County Council Customer Service Centre on 0300 126 7000.
 The Emergency Duty Team can be contacted outside office hours on 01604 626 938.